Chavonda Jacobs-Young

-Chavonda J. Jacobs-Young (born 1967) is an American government executive who serves as the Under Secretary of Agriculture for Research, Education, and Economics.
-Jacobs-Young was previously the administrator of the Agriculture Research Service, first appointed in February 2014; she was the first female and person of color to lead the agency.
+Chavonda J. Jacobs-Young (born 1967) is an American government executive who served as the Under Secretary of Agriculture for Research, Education, and Economics from 2022 to 2025.
+Jacobs-Young was previously the administrator of the Agricultural Research Service, first appointed in February 2014; she was the first female and person of color to lead the agency.
 In 1998, Jacobs-Young became the first African-American woman to earn a Ph.D. in paper science.

 Early life and education

 Jacobs-Young is a native of Augusta, Georgia.
 She graduated from Hephzibah High School in 1985.
 During high school and her time at North Carolina State University, she participated in the high jump event and was a three time Atlantic Coast Conference champion.
 Jacobs-Young earned a B.S. in paper science and engineering (1989, NC State) and an M.S. in wood and paper science (1992, NC State).
-Then in 1998, she earned her Ph.D in paper science from North Carolina State University.
+Then in 1998, she earned her Ph.D. in paper science from North Carolina State University.
 In 2008, Jacobs-Young received an Executive Leadership Certificate in Public Policy Implementation from American University in Washington, D.C.